How to play Monster Hunter Frontier – MHF server setup guide

 Completing the Monster Hunter Frontier database

-Within the server files, there is a sub-folder called ‘bundled-schema’ which contains three SQL files: FestaDefaults, NetcadeDefaults, and RoadShopItems.
-We will need to upload all three files into our newly created database, named erupe.
+Within the server files is a sub-folder called ‘bundled-schema,’ which contains three SQL files: FestaDefaults, NetcadeDefaults, and RoadShopItems.
+We must upload all three files into our newly created erupe database.
 To do so:

-- Press F5 in order to execute the SQL query, filling the database with values.
+• Press F5 to execute the SQL query, filling the database with values.

 Finally, unzip the erupe server sub-folder named Quests.